 - Budget-conscious users

-- Beginners who want to avoid deb
+- Beginners who want to avoid debt

 What is a Credit Card?